gamagoog/gamagoog/README.md

 - 👋 Hi, I’m @gamagoog
 - 👀 I’m interested in learning python and Go
 - 🌱 I’m currently learning HTML5
-- 💞️ I’m looking to collaborate on Building advance automation system for office works
+- 💞️ I’m looking to collaborate on Building advance automation system to make life simpler
 - 📫 How to reach me +2347036628579

 <!---